wildcatdb/wildcat/readme.md

 ### Iterating Keys
 Wildcat provides comprehensive iteration capabilities with MVCC consistency.

+> [!TIP]
-You can set ascending or descending order, and iterate over all keys, a range of keys, or keys with a specific prefix.
+> You can set ascending or descending order, and iterate over all keys, a range of keys, or keys with a specific prefix.

 #### Full Iterator (bidirectional)
 ```go